dwavesystems/dwave-ocean-sdk/docs/overview/install.rst

 Most Ocean tools solve problems on a :term:`solver`, which is a compute resources such as a D-Wave system or CPU, and might require that you configure a default solver.

-:ref:`sapi_access` describes how to configure your system to access D-Wave solvers.
+:ref:`sapi_access` describes how to configure your system to access D-Wave or other remote solvers.